 Place the turkey on a sheet tray and cover with plastic wrap so it does not touch anything else in the fridge and stash the turkey in the fridge overnight (or for about 12 hours) to let the brine do it’s magic.

 How to Roast a Turkey?

 The most important thing to make a perfectly roasted turkey is too allow it to come to room temperature before roasting in the oven.
-A cold turkey wil cook unevenly in the oven to be tough, it needs to sit at room temperature for 1 hour.
+A cold turkey will cook unevenly in the oven to be tough.
+It needs to sit at room temperature for 1 hour.
 Before throwing the turkey in the oven, I like to use a few more flavor boosting techniques.
-Because, let’s face it – white turkey meat needs a lot of love in the flavor department.
+Because let’s face it – white turkey meat needs a lot of love in the flavor department.